Search This Blog

 Campsites were a mixed bag.
 Some had manicured lawns, spotless toilets, and hot showers; others were little more than a field with a basic bathroom.
 The prices reflected the facilities.

-Riding the FastEroding Coast
+Riding the Fast‑Eroding Coast

-From Corton, we drifted along the North Sea coast, stopping in Great Yarmouth where I found an internet café.
-A cone of French fries in the town square powered us all the way to Cromer, perched on a fast‑eroding coastline.
-Despite this, Cromer remained a pretty seaside town with a lovely seafront, a pier, and a lighthouse.
+From Corton, we drifted along the North Sea coast, stopping in Great Yarmouth where I found an internet café — a rare and precious sight in those days, like spotting a unicorn with Wi‑Fi.
+A cone of French fries in the town square powered us all the way to Cromer, perched on a coastline eroding so quickly it feels like the sea is trying to reclaim the entire county out of sheer impatience.

 Cycling in the UK was very different from Africa.
 In Africa, a loaded touring bike is an event.
 Children run across fields to wave or beg, adults stare and ask endless questions, and no one quite understands why you’d ride a bicycle without being paid.
 In Britain, you’re just one more cyclist among many.
 No one bats an eyelid.
+You could be pedalling a unicycle while juggling flaming torches and someone would politely step aside and say, “After you.”

 Castles, Estates, and Endless Rain

-We set off from Cromer in a drizzle that simply never stopped.
 Our first destination was a station where Eddie planned to catch a train home, but on the way, he changed his mind and rode on to Norwich instead, as it had better connections.
+I admired his flexibility, though I suspected he simply wasn’t ready to abandon me to the weather quite yet.

 After saying goodbye, I aimed my wheels at King’s Lynn.
 Somewhere along the route, I finally got my hands on a Sustrans map (Route 1, Harwich to Hull), and it instantly made life easier.
+It was like being handed the Rosetta Stone after days of trying to decipher ancient hieroglyphics.

 Gears Fixed, Spirits Lifted

 With daylight stretching to 9:30 p.m., I still had plenty of time and pushed on to St John’s Fen End, which had a lovely campsite complete with bar and restaurant.
+After days of drizzle and damp socks, it felt like luxury.

 A Hotel Surrender

 One of the first things I noticed in this part of the UK was the sheer number of piercings and tattoos.
 It felt like everyone had six nose rings, and there I was, feeling positively old‑fashioned with just one.
+I briefly considered getting another just to blend in.

+The UK struck me as an endlessly fascinating mix of people.
+On the way to Boston, Eddie surprised me by driving all the way from Chelmsford to meet me.
+We had lunch together before he turned back.
 It amused me how few people made eye contact on the street.
-Yet when Ed asked around for a cyclist with panniers, they could tell him my exact time of arrival and departure.
+Yet when Eddie asked around for a cyclist with panniers, they could tell him my exact time of arrival and departure.
 There was clearly a bit of pretending‑not‑to‑notice going on.
-LOL.

 Soon after he left, the skies opened and the rain came sheeting down.
 I gave in to the lure of warmth and booked into a hotel at a painful price.
 It’s astonishing what one is willing to pay when it’s wet and cold.
+At that moment, I would have sold a kidney for a radiator.

 A Flying Rack and a Boat Shop Rescue

-The next morning I reluctantly left my snug room.
+The next morning, I reluctantly left my snug room.
 The rate was too high to justify another night, so I pointed my bike towards Woodhall Spa, only about 20 miles away.

 The rest of the day was pleasant riding across the Fens and along rivers lined with large boathouses.
 I quickly learned that British weather is almost impossible to predict.
 One moment the sun shone, the next I was diving for cover from a passing shower.

-Woodhall Spa turned out to be something of a misnomer—no spa in sight, just a few dilapidated buildings.
+Woodhall Spa turned out to be something of a misnomer — no spa in sight, just a few dilapidated buildings.
 A cold north wind blew in a steady drizzle, and I decided it was a sign to take a rest day.

 Sadly, the weather scuppered my plans to explore The Viking Way, a 237‑kilometre long‑distance footpath that passes through Woodhall Spa.
+I consoled myself with the thought that the Vikings probably wouldn’t have enjoyed it in that weather either.

 Wrong Turns and the Humber Bridge Rising